ryancog/ProffieConfig/docs/presets.md

 You can specify multiple folders to pull sound files from here.
 For example, if you had a "common" folder which holds things like menu effect files or similar, you could specify it by doing something like `FontFolderName;common`.
 The `;` seperates folders, and you can have multiple.

 What you enter into this field should exactly match the Font Folder name, and the folder names cannot contain spaces.
 For example, if you have a font folder named "My Cool Font," you'd need to change the folder name to something like "My-Cool-Font," and then enter in exactly that in ProffieConfig.
-NOTE: If you had a folder name "My-Cool-Font" and you entered in "my-cool-font" it would not work.
+If you had such a folder and you entered in "my-cool-font" it would not work.
 This is case-sensitive.

 ## Track File